Troubleshooting Cloudflare Errors: A Guide for WordPress Users

 521 Web Server is Down Error

-The 521 Web Server Is Down error indicates that Cloudflare was able to connect to your browser but could not connect to your WordPress website’s origin server.
-Essentially, Cloudflare can’t establish a handshake with your web host.
+The 521 Web Server Is Down error appears when Cloudflare can reach your browser but cannot connect to your WordPress site’s server.

 How to Fix it: